Interval Training for Beginners with Sample Workout

 Runstreet track photos by Marques Jackson Photography.

 Interval training for beginners is the key to becoming a faster, better runner.
 Whether you’re new to running or are a seasoned marathon runner, intervals can help you get faster, improve your race times, and boost your overall fitness level.
-Also, if you are running to lose weight, intervals burn more calories than slow running and will help boost your metabolism.
+Also, if you are running to lose weight, high-intensity intervals burn more calories than slow running and will help boost your metabolism.
+This guide will explain more about interval training and offer my top workouts as a running coach and personal trainer.

 Getting Started with Interval Training